oma3dao/portal-position-paper/portal-position-paper.md

 A use case consists of a sequence of actions that shows how actors and the system collaborate to achieve a specific outcome or perform a certain task (in this case, two tasks).
 OMA3 has defined the following actors for the portal system use cases:

   * User- The User is an entity (most likely a human, but it could be machine-based) that operates in real life and operates one or more Avatars in one or more Metaverse Platforms.
+  * Asset- An avatar or an item, owned by the User or a Platform.
   * Avatar- A graphical representation of the User in a Platform.
 If the Platform is a first-person Platform, the Avatar is the object the Platform uses to identify the User as an entity in the Platform world.
+  * Item- A thing belonging to the Avatar on the Originating Platform, which the Avatar may bring with it to the Destination Platform.
   * Platform- The software that creates a virtual world that users can explore.
+All the Platforms available to a User defines the Metaverse.
   * Originating Platform- the Platform from which the Avatar starts.
   * Destination Platform- the Platform the Avatar goes to after the portaling process.
   * Destination Location- address of the location in the Destination Platform
-  * Metaverse- All the Platforms available to a User.
-  * Items- Things the Avatar may bring with it to the Destination Platform.
+  * Service- A software that refers to an action of helping or doing work for an individual platform or many platforms.
-  * Portal- A user interface element in a Platform that initiates the teleportation of an Avatar to a Destination Location in the Metaverse.
+  * Portal UI- A Service that provides a user interface element within a Platform that allows the initiation of the teleportation of an Asset to a Destination Location in the Metaverse.
-  * Identity Service- software infrastructure separate from a Platform that allows a User to log in to a Platform, either manually or automatically.
+  * Identity Service- A Service that allows a User to log in to a Platform, either manually or automatically.
-  * Platform Registry- an actor that stores all the Platforms that support the OMA3 portaling standard.
+  * Platform Registry- A Service that stores all the Platforms that support the OMA3 portaling standard.
-  * Asset Transfer System- an actor that transfers assets (e.g.- Avatars and Items) between Platforms, and possibly the infrastructure these Platforms are built on (e.g.- blockchains).
+  * Asset Transfer System- A Service that transfers Assets (e.g.- Avatars and Items) between Platforms, and possibly the infrastructure these Platforms are built on (e.g.- blockchains).
-  * Inter-Platform Messaging System- an actor that sends messages between Platforms.
+  * Inter-Platform Messaging System- A Service that sends messages between Platforms.

 These actors interact with each other to perform two different but related tasks- portal utilization and portal creation.